I’ve made all kinds of mistakes in my life.

 Christianity, Judaism, Islam, Buddhism, Hinduism, and every other religious and spiritual tradition known to man, all strongly emphasize the importance of regular prayer.
 They may use different words, but the practice is the same: Quiet reflection on what we are grateful for, what we desire, and the cultivation of humility.

 It would be very surprising if a habit practiced by civilized men throughout human history was not beneficial.
 Unsurprisingly, prayer (and variants such as meditation and gratitude journals) are regularly found to improve physical and mental well-being.

-You can call your prayer habit “meditation,” or “gratitude,” or even Neurolinguistic Programming, if you are still tainted with a politically correct bias against Christianity and traditional Western Civilization.
+You can call your prayer habit “meditation,” or “gratitude,” or even Neurolinguistic Programming.
+It’s all the same action under a different brand.

 Here are some simple steps to get started.
 A secular habit of daily prayer could go something like this: